By Paul Wright

 “It was a busy time that saw me working constantly through the night to process films from live gigs, selecting the images from contact sheets and printing and sending the photos off to London Euston to meet The NME’s weekly deadline.
 After a few hours sleep I was usually back in the studio, shooting another band for a feature.”

-The rave generation, Madchester, whatever you want to call it, it was certainly a revolutionary time in musical and cultural history.
+The rave generation, Madchester, whatever you want to call it, it was a revolutionary time in musical and British cultural history.
 On the back of an economically challenging decade and before the onset of mobile phones and the internet, it united a generation.
 Ecstasy and music brought young people together, friendships were made, ideas were created.
-All walks of life, from single mums, through to students, council workers and football hooligans, in that moment, in that era, they all came together and embraced each other.
+All walks of life, from single mums, students, council workers and football hooligans, in that time, in that short lived era, they all came together and embraced the music.

 You can buy prints of the above and many more iconic images directly from Peter here